Built for Construction

-ZFour HRMS helps construction companies manage daily muster roll attendance via biometric or mobile for 500 plus site workers, BOCW compliance and cess calculation for all active construction sites, contractor worker PF and CLRA compliance with principal employer liability monitoring, skilled and unskilled worker payroll with state-wise minimum wages, and project-wise labour cost allocation for project P&L accounting.
+ZFour HRMS helps construction companies manage daily muster roll attendance via biometric or mobile, BOCW compliance and cess calculation, contractor worker PF and CLRA monitoring, skilled/unskilled worker payroll, and project-wise labour cost allocation.

 Daily muster roll attendance